 Sarcasm is an ironic or satirical remark tempered by humor.
 Mainly, people use it to say the opposite of what's true to make someone look or feel foolish.
 For example, let's say you see someone struggling to open a door and you ask them, "Do you want help?"
 If they reply by saying, "No thanks.
 I'm really enjoying the challenge," you'll know they're being sarcastic.
 Sarcasm is all about the context and tone of voice, which is why it works better verbally.
 It's something you'll know when you hear it.

-Sarcasm can also be used for comedic relief.
+Sarcastic jokes can also be used for comedic relief.
 For example, "I walked into my hotel room and wondered if the interior decorators thought orange was the new black."
 The main gist of sarcasm is that the words are not meant to be taken literally.

-When something bad happens:
+When something bad happens

 That's just what I needed today!

-When a husband comes home after a long day at work:
+When a husband comes home after a long day at work

-When you expected something to happen, especially after warning someone about it:
+When you expected something to happen, especially after warning someone about it

 Well, what a surprise.

-When a roommate is acting bizarre:
+When a roommate is acting bizarre

 Is it time for your medication or mine?

-When someone says something that is very obvious:
+When someone says something that is very obvious

 Really, Sherlock?
 No!
 You are clever.

-When someone puts on too much perfume:
+When someone puts on too much perfume

 Nice perfume.
 How long did you marinate in it?

-When someone does something wrong:
+When someone does something wrong

 Very good; well done!

-"What were you doing under our window, boy?"
+"'What were you doing under our window, boy?'

-"Listening to the news," said Harry in a resigned voice.
+'Listening to the news,' said Harry in a resigned voice.

-"Listening to the news!
-Again?"
+'Listening to the news!
+Again?'

-"Well, it changes every day, you see," said Harry.
+'Well, it changes every day, you see,' said Harry."

 "Thank you for explaining that my eye cancer isn't going to make me deaf.
 I feel so fortunate that an intellectual giant like yourself would deign to operate on me."

-"Oh no," Mindy said.
+'Oh no,' Mindy said.
 "I might lose my job as an interplanetary voyeur?
-I guess I'd have to use my master's degree for something else."
+I guess I'd have to use my master's degree for something else.'"

-Leonard: Hey, Penny.
-How's work?
+Leonard: "Hey, Penny.
+How's work?"

-Penny: Great!
-I hope I'm a waitress at the Cheesecake Factory for my whole life!
+Penny: "Great!
+I hope I'm a waitress at the Cheesecake Factory for my whole life!"

-Sheldon: Was that sarcasm?
+Sheldon: "Was that sarcasm?"

-Sheldon: Was that sarcasm?
+Sheldon: "Was that sarcasm?"

 Dr. House: "Ah, my birthday.
 Normally, I'd put on a festive hat and celebrate the fact that the Earth circled the Sun one more time.
 I really didn't think it was going to make it this year.
 But, darn it if it wasn't 'the little planet that could' all over again."